 Succeeding as an agent, however, requires far more than just getting your license.
 That being said, we know you can achieve success with the right tools and attitude.

 PLUS: When you have time…below are some marketing tools to help support your success.

 1. Put Your Real Estate Business a Step Above with Your Own Branded Magazine

 Homes & Life Magazine is a customizable magazine, with rich, full-color content, and a sharp, professional esthetic.
 It includes compelling, direct response-driven articles written by real estate industry experts, combined with engaging lifestyle content.
 Send out Homes & Life Magazine in Just Minutes – No Minimums Required.
 Or we’ll ship it to you.

 Homes & Life Magazine is the ultimate “Coffee Table Lingerer”! …and, it costs less than sending a greeting card! – Click Here

 2. The Free 12 Month Done-For-You Strategic Marketing Plan

 The Real Estate Marketing Planner is a powerful 12-Month-Guide that strategically defines what marketing to do when.
-Four key market segments are included, Niche Marketing, Get More Listings, Geographic Farming, and Sphere of Influence. – Click Here
+Four key market segments are included, niche Markets, geographic farming, sphere of influence, and past clients. – Click Here

-3. The Free One-Page Real Estate Business Plan
+4. The Free Interactive Real Estate Business Plan

 Ready to take a vertical leap in your real estate career?
 If you’re looking for inspiration…and the tools and methods to dominate a market and go to the top in real estate…you’ll find them in this free book. – Click Here